flerierosepalma/flerierosepalma/README.md

 ## 👩‍💻 About Me
 🚀 Aspiring Full-Stack Web Developer
-🌱 Driven by a passion for continuous learning and creating new things
+🌱 Passionate about building web applications, continuous learning, and creating new things
-🔒 Projects are currently private while I’m actively updating them
+🔒 Academic projects are currently set to private
 🤝 Open to collaboration and new opportunities